5-Liter Oxygen Concentrator Review

 4. Power Consumption

-The oxygen concentrators in this review use an average of 291 watts per hour to operate.
-The At Home 5 ranks #1 for the lowest watt usage at 110, followed by the Companion 5 at 250.
-Note that the Inogen At Home watt usage is less than half of the second-ranking machine.
-Three of the concentrators tie for the highest watt usage at 350 each.
+The concentrators in this review use an average of 291 watts during operation.
+The At Home 5 ranks first with a listed power draw of 110 watts, followed by the Companion 5 at 250 watts.
+The Inogen At Home model uses less than half the wattage of the second-ranked device.
+Three concentrators tie for the highest wattage at 350 watts.

-5-Liter Concentrators |
+| 5-Liter Concentrators |

 Average Power Consumption (watts) |

-Average Daily Watt Usage (operating 24 hours) |
+Average Daily Watt Usage (24-hour operation) |

-Cost Per Day 24/7 Operation |
+Cost Per Day 24/7 operation |

-Cost Per Year 24/7 Operation |
+Cost Per Year 24/7 operation |

-At Home 5 | 110 | 2640 | $0.35 | $127.87 |
+| At Home 5 | 110 | 2640 | $0.35 | $127.87 |

-Companion 5 | 250 | 6000 | $0.80 | $290.61 |
+| Companion 5 | 250 | 6000 | $0.80 | $290.61 |

-Perfecto 2 | 280 | 6720 | $0.89 | $325.49 |
+| Perfecto 2 | 280 | 6720 | $0.89 | $325.49 |

-DeVilbiss | 310 | 7440 | $0.99 | $360.36 |
+| DeVilbiss | 310 | 7440 | $0.99 | $360.36 |

-Nuvo Lite | 330 | 7920 | $1.05 | $383.61 |
+| Nuvo Lite | 330 | 7920 | $1.05 | $383.61 |

-NewLife Elite | 350 | 8400 | $1.11 | $406.86 |
+| NewLife Elite | 350 | 8400 | $1.11 | $406.86 |

-EverFlo | 350 | 8400 | $1.11 | $406.86 |
+| EverFlo | 350 | 8400 | $1.11 | $406.86 |

-EverFlo Q | 350 | 8400 | $1.11 | $406.86 |
+| EverFlo Q | 350 | 8400 | $1.11 | $406.86 |

-Average | 291.25 | 6990 | $0.93 | $338.56 |
+| Average | 291.25 | 6990 | $0.93 | $338.56 |

 Comparison Chart for Lowest Power Consumption